MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 cd
 cd fabric-on-eks
 ```
-* You can choose any name for PEER_ORGS and PEER_DOMAINS, as long as it's one of the following:
+* You can choose any value for PEER_ORGS and PEER_DOMAINS, as long as it's one of the following.
+Select the SAME value
+  for PEER_ORGS and PEER_DOMAINS, do not select PEER_ORGS=org1 and PEER_DOMAINS=org2.
+Options are:
-    * org1
+    * PEER_ORGS=org1, PEER_DOMAINS=org1
-    * org2
+    * PEER_ORGS=org2, PEER_DOMAINS=org2
 * Edit the file `remote-peer/scripts/env-remote-peer.sh`.
 Update the following fields:
     * Set PEER_ORGS to one of the organisations in the Fabric network.
 Example: PEER_ORGS="org1"
     * Set PEER_DOMAINS to one of the domains in the Fabric network.
 Example: PEER_DOMAINS="org1"
     * Set PEER_PREFIX to any name you choose.
 This will become the name of your peer on the network.
-      Try to make this unique within the network.
+      Try to make this unique within the network - your alias would work.
 Example: PEER_PREFIX="michaelpeer"
 * Don't change anything else.

+TIP: You'll be using the peer prefix and organisation you set above in many places.
+It will make your life easier
+if you do a search/replace in this README, replacing all 'michaelpeer' with your prefix, and all 'org' with
+the org you have selected.
+That way you can copy/paste the commands I provide below instead of having to edit them.

 ### Step 8: Register Fabric identities with the Fabric certificate authority
 Before we can start our Fabric peer we must register it with the Fabric certificate authority (CA).
-This step
+All participants in
+a Fabric network have identities (Fabric is a private, permissioned blockchain network), and these identities are created
-will start Fabric CA and register our peer:
+by a CA. This step will start Fabric CA and register our peer:

 ```bash
 ./workshop-remote-peer/start-remote-fabric-setup.sh